briggsprashar/sports_metric_analysis/Project.md

 **1. Jump Height Decline**

-    Threshold: >10–15% decline from baseline.
+- Threshold: >10–15% decline from baseline.

-    Clinical/Performance Relevance: Indicates neuromuscular fatigue even when athletes may not self‑report symptoms.
+- Clinical/Performance Relevance: Indicates neuromuscular fatigue even when athletes may not self‑report symptoms.
 Serves as a practical “red flag” for readiness monitoring.

 **2. Peak Velocity Asymmetry / Decline**

-    Thresholds: 5% decline compared to baseline.
+- Thresholds: 5% decline compared to baseline.
 10% limb asymmetry between left/right outputs.

-    Clinical/Performance Relevance: Sensitive to neuromuscular fatigue and imbalance.
+- Clinical/Performance Relevance: Sensitive to neuromuscular fatigue and imbalance.
 10% asymmetry linked to performance decline and potential injury risk.

 **3. Speed Max Relative to Personal Best**

-    Threshold: <90% of personal best sprint speed.
+- Threshold: <90% of personal best sprint speed.

-    Clinical/Performance Relevance: Identifies suboptimal sprint performance, often reflecting fatigue or incomplete recovery.
+- Clinical/Performance Relevance: Identifies suboptimal sprint performance, often reflecting fatigue or incomplete recovery.
 Position‑specific contextualization (e.g., football linemen vs. skill positions, basketball guards vs. forwards).

 **4. Distance Total / Workload Ratio**

-    Threshold: Acute‑to‑Chronic Workload Ratio (ACWR) increase >20%.
+- Threshold: Acute‑to‑Chronic Workload Ratio (ACWR) increase >20%.

-    Clinical/Performance Relevance: Strongly associated with elevated injury risk.
+- Clinical/Performance Relevance: Strongly associated with elevated injury risk.
 Useful for flagging overload conditions in both men’s and women’s cohorts.

 **5. Peak Propulsive Power (PPP)**

-    Threshold: such as declines of 5–10% from baseline PPP indicate moderate fatigue, while >10% reductions signal significant neuromuscular impairment requiring recovery interventions.
+- Threshold: such as declines of 5–10% from baseline PPP indicate moderate fatigue, while >10% reductions signal significant neuromuscular impairment requiring recovery interventions.

-    Clinical/Performance Relevance: Identifies values falling below 90% of an athlete’s personal best PPP are commonly used to flag reduced readiness and elevated injury risk.
+- Clinical/Performance Relevance: Identifies values falling below 90% of an athlete’s personal best PPP are commonly used to flag reduced readiness and elevated injury risk.
 These thresholds make PPP a practical and actionable marker for coaches and practitioners to integrate into daily monitoring frameworks.

 **Why These Thresholds Matter**

-    Jump Height: Simple, widely used, but limited sensitivity — best interpreted alongside PPP or velocity.
+- Jump Height: Simple, widely used, but limited sensitivity; best interpreted alongside PPP or velocity.

-    Peak Velocity: Adds nuance by detecting asymmetry and fatigue not captured by jump height alone.
+- Peak Velocity: Adds nuance by detecting asymmetry and fatigue not captured by jump height alone.

-    Speed Max: Contextualizes sprint demands by position and ensures athletes are performing near their best.
+- Speed Max: Contextualizes sprint demands by position and ensures athletes are performing near their best.

-    Distance Total: Provides a workload lens, critical for balancing training load and injury prevention.
+- Distance Total: Provides a workload lens, critical for balancing training load and injury prevention.

-    Peak Propulsice Power: These thresholds make PPP a practical and actionable marker for coaches and practitioners to integrate into daily monitoring frameworks
+- Peak Propulsice Power: These thresholds make PPP a practical and actionable marker for coaches and practitioners to integrate into daily monitoring frameworks

 <br />